 The museum’s goal is to depict the history of the area (Native Americans and settlers), the Church and its first Minister, Rev. James Keith, grandfather of Chief Justice John Marshall.
 The museum also covers the seven year archaeological effort and the site’s transition to a historic park.

-The adjacent Elk Run Church Cemetery had changed owners over the years but on November 20, 2011, William C. Patton, Jacqueline E. Patton and Christina A. Patton graciously donated the property to St. Stephen’s Episcopal Church so that it could become part of the Elk Run Historic Church Park and held in perpetuity.
-The acquisition of this approximate 100 ft. by 100 ft.
-Cemetery property adds to the historical significance of the Elk Run Church Site.
+In 1999, William C. Patton, Jacqueline E. Patton and Christina A. Patton graciously donated the property to St. Stephen’s Episcopal Church and then again donated the adjacent lot containing the Elk Run Church Cemetery in November 20, 2011.
+The acquisition of this approximate 100 ft. by 100 ft. cemetery property added greatly to the historical significance of the Elk Run Church Site.